Docufessional Films

 MISSION STATEMENT

 Joey began his career as a volunteer videographer and journalist for Public Access Community Television (Channel 38, James City County Communications) and covered local news stories until falling in love with the fine art of cinema.
-After film school Joey worked as an ADR (Automated Dialogue Replacement) and Foley sound-designer at the legendary SOUND ONE STUDIOS in NYC, assisting artists Robert DeNiro, Brian DePalma, Griffin Dunne and Spike Lee on their films' post-production (i.e. Snake Eyes, Ronin, Girl 6) until the sound studios closing in 2012.
+After film school Joey worked as an ADR (Automated Dialogue Replacement) and Foley artist at the legendary SOUND ONE STUDIOS in NYC, assisting artists Robert DeNiro, Brian DePalma, Griffin Dunne and Spike Lee on their films' post-production (i.e. Snake Eyes, Ronin, Girl 6) until the sound studios closing in 2012.
 The commercial film industry, and many film festivals, promote the buying and selling of film as a product.
 Docu-fessional films are not opposed to the commercial industry, but stand for something else.
-They are a nexus for approaching film as Direct Action art; a film that challenges conventions, explores new ground and inspires change.

 "I became involved with Restorative Justice and human rights because much of my artistic, professional and academic life has been concerned with the healing process.
 Personal involvement in issues concerning human injustice, violent crime victims, and global politics are so fundamentally important, and so embattled, that I decided that was where I should give the time I had for work.
 I have testified before the US Senate for the compassionate release of dying female inmates in prisons and have been an active member of Amnesty International for over 15 years.
 I also work closely with various national sectors for victim's rights, restorative justice, missing persons and the rights of incarcerated American women artists."